| | | | | | |

 Garlic Powder: Garlic powder is simply dehydrated cloves of garlic that have been pulverized into a powder form.
 It is best for when you want a milder flavor that will also coat meats easier for sautéing or quickly frying.

-Curry Powder: This is a blend of spices, typically made from made from a mix of spices such as turmeric, coriander, cumin, fenugreek, and other aromatic ingredients.
-If you love curry powder like I do, don't hold back - feel free to add extra!
+Curry Powder: This is a blend of spices, typically made from a mix of spices such as turmeric, coriander, cumin, fenugreek, and other aromatic ingredients.
+If you love curry powder like I do, don’t hold back – feel free to add extra!

 Cumin: Cumin, with its warm and earthy notes, lends a distinctive aromatic flavor that’s quintessential to many Southwest seasoning blends.

 Cayenne: Cayenne Pepper is a moderately hot chili pepper used to flavor dishes.
-It has a strong spicy but earthy flavor so use less if you do not like a lot of heat or more if you do!
+It has a strong spicy but earthy flavor.
+So use less if you do not like a lot of heat or more if you do!

 Salt and Pepper: Salt enhances and balances flavors, while ground black pepper adds a gentle heat, improving the overall flavor of a dish.